artsvuni/FFKit/README.md

 #### paralaxOnScroll(_scroll_)

-Handles paralax of units that have paralaxed backgorund.
+Handles paralax of units that have parallax background.
 Call this function at the end of your prototype, to enable paralax.

 Used by: `heroUnit`, `ProductSet`, `heroUnit`, `ProductHero`